 Depending on the jurisdiction you are located in, we may disclose the following categories of personal data to service providers and third parties.
 Category Examples Disclosed for a business purpose A. Identifiers.

-telephone number, passport number, driver's license or state identification card number, insurance
+passport number, driver's license or state identification card

-policy number, education, employment, employment history, bank account number, credit card number,
+number, insurance policy number, education, employment, employment history, bank account number, credit card

-debit card number, or any other financial information, medical information, or health insurance
+number, debit card number, or any other financial information, medical information, or health insurance information.

 Some personal data included in this category may overlap with other categories.

 |C. Protected classification characteristics under California or federal law.